KDesp73/SwingPaint/README.md

   ThemeCollection.implementTheme(frame, theme);
   ```

-> Set your JComponent's name according to the [sample_theme.yml](https://github.com/KDesp73/Swing-Themes-Library/blob/main/Samples/sample_theme.yml).
+> Set your JComponent's name following the notation of the [sample_theme.yml](https://github.com/KDesp73/Swing-Themes-Library/blob/main/Samples/sample_theme.yml).
 This will determine the color of each component.

 ## Dependencies